Queen's University

 Queen's University scholarships and financial aid

 Queen's University offers various scholarship programs for students with international status.
-That said, it should be kept in mind that scholarship programs have limited capacity and funding, that scholarships are awarded based on academic merit and financial need, and that admission standards are high.
-Students wishing to learn about scholarship programs offered by Queen's University can access the relevant information through the links below.
+That said, keep in mind that these programs have limited capacity and funding.
+Scholarships are awarded on academic merit and financial need, and admission standards are high.
+If you want to learn about the scholarship programs offered by Queen's University, you can reach the relevant information through the links below.

 Queen's University Exam Requirements